April 30, 2012

 Baidu, China’s largest search engine, used to be the portal for just about any website that offered pirated music.
 After a six year legal battle the waters have finally calmed.
 The three largest music groups in the world: Sony, Warner, and Universal all joined the fight and they have finally reached a solution.

 Baidu has agreed to take off all pirated music sites from their search engine, yet still keep the music free for users.
 That’s right, users in China won’t have to go through an ecommerce solution to stream songs.
 The mutli billion dollar company has decided to eat the costs on this one.
 The site currently is integrating over 500,000 songs into their own platform.
-While we in the US and Europe have Spotify (finally), the Chinese are going to have Baidu.
+While we in the US and Eu"bin21a cot ommunications, said:

 “We’ve never wanted to stand there and thumb our noses at the recording industry.
 This is a watershed moment.
 It’s a great way for us to deliver the best possible user experience by providing free and high-quality music and brings obvious tangible benefits to all parties involved including the label, artists, and advertisers.”